-Over the years with in-house experimenting and working with over 20,000 clients, we arrived to a count of 50 extractions as an average to perform a backflush routine with detergent on a backflush-capable espresso machine.
-More frequent backflushing without detergent can happen more often, but the frequency needs to be considered as a higher frequency can have a detrimental impact on the internal parts, especially a vibration pump, of an espresso machine.
+Over the years with in-house experimenting and working with over 70,000 clients, we arrived at a count of 50 extractions as an average to perform a backflush routine with detergent on a backflush-capable espresso machine.
+More frequent backflushing espresso machines without detergent can happen more often, but the frequency needs to be considered as a higher frequency can have a detrimental impact on the internal parts, especially a vibration pump, of an espresso machine.

-The more oily the beans, the more rancid oils will accumulate behind and around the dispersion screen.
-Hence, you may need to backflush more frequently.
+The more oily the beans, the more rancid oils will accumulate behind and around the grouphead’s dispersion screen on the espresso machine.
+Hence, you may need to backflush the grouphead more frequently.

-Finer grinds, especially powder resulting from an inconsistent grind, will accumulate behind the the dispersion screen.
-Hence, you may need to backflush more frequently.
+Finer grinds, especially powder resulting from an inconsistent grind, will accumulate behind the dispersion screen of your espresso machine.
+Hence, you may need to backflush the espresso machine’s grouphead more frequently.